Toni Atkins: Climate legislation

 Atkins has faced criticism for accepting donations from fossil fuel corporations and failing to pass major climate legislation.
 In particular, critics noted that she appointed opponents of climate action to committees on which they would have an outsized impact on climate legislation.

 Personal life

 Atkins is one of eight members of the California Legislative LGBT Caucus.
-She lives in the South Park neighborhood with her spouse, Jennifer LeSar.
+She lives in the South Park neighborhood of San Diego with her spouse, Jennifer LeSar.